-An ancient Irish hymn, Be Thou My Vision dates from at least the eighth century with some sources dating it back as far as the sixth century and attributing it to sixth-century Irish poet and monk, Dallan Forgaill.
-The text was translated from Old Irish into English by Mary Elizabeth Byrne in 1905, versified into its current version by Eleanor Hull, and then paired with an old Irish folk tune, SLANE, to create the beloved hymn we sing in churches today.
+Be Thou My Vision is an ancient Irish hymn that dates from at least the eighth century with some sources dating it back as far as the sixth century and attributing it to Dallan Forgaill, an Irish poet and monk.
+In 1905, Mary Elizabeth Byrne translated the text from Old Irish to English and Eleanor Hull versified it into its current version.
+It was then paired with an old Irish folk tune, SLANE, to create the lovely hymn we sing in churches today.

 While Be Thou My Vision is the most popular text sung to this familiar tune, numerous other hymn texts have been written and paired with the melody.
 Lord of All Hopefulness, penned by English author Jan Struther and published in 1931, is likely the most well known of the bunch.
 Its four insightful verses ask for God’s presence throughout an entire day – waking in the morning, laboring through the day, returning home, and sleeping at night – and the second verse has a nice reminder that Jesus was a laborer “whose strong hands were skilled at the plane and the lathe.”